Keeping you protected

 - Ongoing training and security reviews

 These measures are robust, but security risks do change.
 We will remain vigilant in our efforts to protect your personal information.
-For more information and to contact us about any security concerns email us.
+For more information or to notify us about any security concerns, contact us.

 Use a unique email address and password for your account